 Her father gets angry at this.
 “Yes Daddy” just means she doesn’t really have an opinion.
 It is another example of how so-called ‘tolerance’ results in us not being able to tell the difference between one thing and another.
 And that creates muddles.

 The daughter gets upset, but recovers after he apologises and explains.
 She asks if it matters whether things have outlines.
 Is it important?

 Bateson thinks it does matter, and gives an example of what happens when we don’t have clear outlines.
 Some Gentiles want to bully Jews because they killed Christ, he says.
 When they do this they are being muddle-headed and blurring the outlines.
 First, because the Jews didn’t kill Christ, the Romans did.
-And second, because saying the descendants should be held responsible for what their ancestors did is another way of muddling the outline.
+And second, because saying the descendants should be held responsible for what their ancestors did (and in this case, didn’t do) is another way of muddling the outline.
 It would be like blaming the Italians for killing Christ, because they are the descendants of the Romans.

 And then he reminds us that even though it is uncomfortable, the muddle stage is essential to innovation: to finding out new truths.
 Getting things clear is what Science is all about.